Summer Camp

 Camp Heronswood at Big Finn Hill Park in Kirkland, WA!
 This gem of a park is located within a beautiful forest ecosystem with a variety of forest trails and a large grassy area perfectly suited for exploration, study, and fun!
 Explore and connect outside with us at Camp Heronswood.
 Combining community building, playful exploration, and environmental education paired with a stewardship project, our summer camp programs nurture in children a sense of belonging in and responsibility for the natural world.
 Throw in a healthy dose of friends, mindfulness activities, field games, and crafts, and your child will have a camp experience to remember!

-Week 3: Nature Detectives
+Week 5: Nature Detectives

 Who lives in this forest?
 How do you know?
 Learn how to find the signs of animal activity hidden in the forests, fields, and streams.
 We’ll discover animal tracks, scat, nests, burrows and so much more.
+Learn to read the signs of wildlife activity and piece together the stories of the creatures who call camp home.

 Registration